 Objectives

-The objective of this applied course is to provide the theoretical and technical context of terrestrial modeling in high-performance scientific computing (HPSC) environments utilizing stand-alone and coupled hydrologic, land surface, and atmospheric models.
+The objective of this applied course is to provide the theoretical and technical context of terrestrial modeling in high-performance scientific computing (HPSC) environments utilizing a stand-alone land surface model, and in combination with a subsurface and atmospheric model.

-• setting up a terrestrial model and performing simulations in massively parallel supercomputer environments at the Jülich Supercomputing Centre,
+- setting up a land surface model and performing simulations in massively parallel supercomputer environments at the Jülich Supercomputing Centre,

-• parallel data assimilation using TerrSysMP-PDAF (Parallel Data Assimilation Framework), and
+- parallel data assimilation using TSMP-PDAF (Parallel Data Assimilation Framework),

 Learning Outcomes

-Completion of the course will provide the participants with the generic capabilities of terrestrial modeling and data assimilation in supercomputing environments with a focus on TSMP(-PDAF) including parallel performance analysis and profiling utilizing freely available software tools, and handling of very large data sets in the analyses and visualization process.
+Completion of the course will provide the participants with the generic capabilities of land surface modeling including biogeochemical cycles in supercomputing environments with a focus on eCLM.
+The course will also introduce coupled modelling of the atmosphere-land surface- subsurface.
+Data science in combination with such models, like the handling of very large data sets in the analyses and visualization process, and machine learning and data assimilation methods, is part as well of the course.

 Target Audience and Prerequisites